facebook/create-react-app/packages/react-scripts/template/README.md

 ### `npm run build` fails to minify

-You may occasionally find a package you depend on needs compiled or ships code for a non-browser environment.<br>
-This is considered poor practice in the ecosystem and does not have an escape hatch in Create React App.<br>
+Some third-party packages don't compile their code to ES5 before publishing to npm.
+This often causes problems in the ecosystem because neither browsers (except for most modern versions) nor some tools currently support all ES6 features.
+We recommend to publish code on npm as ES5 at least for a few more years.

 <br>
 To resolve this:

-1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
+1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled.
+  * Note: Create React App can consume both CommonJS and ES modules.
+For Node.js compatibility, it is recommended that the main entry point is CommonJS.
+However, they can optionally provide an ES module entry point with the `module` field in `package.json`.
+Note that **even if a library provides an ES Modules version, it should still precompile other ES6 features to ES5 if it intends to support older browsers**.

 2. Fork the package and publish a corrected version yourself.

 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

+In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
+This approach would also slow down the production builds.

 ## Something Missing?